 How can the Recovery Center help me? ?

 The Recovery Center prides itself on being a stepping stone into the community by offering recovery-oriented support that allows individuals to pursue life goals.
-We offer classes, activities, and resources that will help you to be empowered to work, volunteer, attend school, or further enrich your life as you work towards recovery and wellness.
+We offer classes, activities, resources, and job development that will help you to be empowered to work, volunteer, attend school, or further enrich your life as you work towards recovery and wellness.